top of page

 But I do understand how it can be a bit daunting for a writer to write about a world that's very unfamiliar to most.

-There are some conflicting differences between China and the U.S., I'm not going to lie: censorship, politics, religion, even food.
-But that doesn't mean the Chinese film market should be ignored.
+There are certainly some stark differences between China and the U.S. in terms of censorship, politics, religion, and even cuisine.
+However, that doesn't mean we should disregard the Chinese film market altogether.

-A good portion of the US population is Hispanic.
-This crossover, as a writer, should not be intimidating to you.
-Unless you flat out disagree with me about the Mexican/Latin American film industry, there is no reason you can't incorporate Hispanic characters into your script.
-It won't compromise your story.
+A good portion of the US population is Hispanic, as discussed earlier.
+As a writer, don't be intimidated by the prospect of incorporating Hispanic characters into your script.
+Unless you completely disagree with me about the Mexican/Latin American film industry, there's no reason why your story can't include diverse and authentic characters.

-Embrace your limitations.
-While I think the crossover is easier than some may think, there is a language barrier.
-If you are not from Mexico or don't speak Spanish, try partnering with someone who does.
+It's important to embrace your limitations, though.
+While the crossover may be easier than some might assume, there can be a language barrier.
+If you're not from Mexico or don't speak Spanish, consider partnering with someone who does to ensure that your characters are accurately portrayed.
+As someone who frequently spends time in Central America, particularly in Guatemala, I can confirm that the dialect there can be quite distinct from that of Mexico.
 Professional actors in Mexico have little patience for stereotypical and generic dialogue, especially from English-speaking directors.
 It's the same thing I see on Facebook groups all the time.
 Someone from Nigeria or India will post their script on an American screenwriting group, and everyone and their mother rip into the young writer because it's in broken English.
 While I'm against social media bullying, I understand why people get frustrated.
 If you want to write for the Hollywood market, your script better be in "understandable" English.
 But the same theory goes for those writing for the Latin American film market.
 Your Spanish better be pristine.

-TVOM had this to say about Paulina Gaitán (which, by the way, is my favorite actress):
+TVOM had this to say about Paulina Gaitán (which, by the way, is my favorite actress because of the wide range of characters she portrays, from poor to rich.):

 Most young actors are so happy to land high profile parts that they are willing to perform whatever the script demands.
 Others, like Gaitan, value their performances so much that they contribute to the characters.
 She has stated that she is happy to give her opinion on the words and actions of her characters if needed.
 Often, this is the case when English directors misunderstand how dialogue sounds in Spanish.